 You probably know by now that I am the proud owner of a BiTdi Amarok 4Motion Double-cab manual transmission Amarok.
 I purchased it about 2 years ago after owning a Toyota Hilux D4D 4×4 for a few years.
 Coming from driving, what was labeled the “king of off-road Utes” for so many years, the Amarok had some big shoes to fill.

 When the Amarok was initially launched, I immediately fell in love with it.
 It was literally love at first fright!
-I could not believe that VW had finally launched a competitor to a market segment that has been dominated for decades by the Orientals in the form of the Toyota Hilux, Triton, Isuzu, Triton and the likes.
+I could not believe that VW had finally launched a competitor to a market segment that has been dominated for decades by the Orientals in the form of the Toyota Hilux, Triton, Isuzu, Triton, and the likes.
 These vehicles are household names and have a strong following in almost every part of the world.
 Enter the Ford Ranger and things really got shaken up.
 The Hilux seemed to have been knocked off its throne, although that highly depends on who you speak to.
 Be that as it may, the Germans had a mammoth task on their hands to produce a vehicle that not only competes but beats the competition.

 The Amarok is not the first 4wheel drive VW ever developed since they produced the Syncro’s and Toaureg’s with 4Motion for years so it was bound to happen.
 Now I will admit it, I was a huge Volkswagen fan-boy and this Amarok was a godsend for me.
 This would amount to the eleventh VW I’ve owned over the years.
 As mentioned before, when it was launched I fell in love and immediately wanted one, however, the Amarok was priced somewhat out of my league at the time.
 This means I had to wait for prices to drop in the used market, so I wait I did… in a Hilux.

 Needless to say, I put the Hilux through its paces, and how.
 I mean I threw everything I could at this thing as often as I could and it kept going.
 Not exactly problem-free unfortunately.
-My Hilux gave me my fair share of problems from injector failure, clutch replacement and a leaking rear wheel bearing that nobody seemed to be able to cure.
+My Hilux gave me my fair share of problems from injector failure, clutch replacement, and a leaking rear wheel bearing that nobody seemed to be able to cure.
 Not to mention the gearbox that packed up one week prior to my deciding to sell it.
 I might have [purchased a lemon.
 All that aside, the Hilux was a good truck with a strong pedigree which gives the driver confidence.

 Now once I finally got my grubby paws on an Amarok, I wanted to test and see if this thing was anywhere as capable as the Hilux.
-People would look at me in amazement and confusion as to why I’ve opted to sell a trusty Hilux for an Amarok?
+People would look at me in amazement and confusion as to why I’d opted to sell a trusty Hilux for an Amarok?
 Well, let me tell you something, the Amarok can tango with the best, and then some.
 This is one well-rounded package with a serious level of off-road ability.
-The ride comfort, refinement, space, and build quality was all leap years ahead of the D4d Hilux in every way.
+The ride comfort, refinement, space, and build quality were all leap years ahead of the D4d Hilux in every way.

 The Amarok has proven itself over and over in all off-road situations for me and many other happy Amarok owners.
 Sand driving with the Amarok is a very fun and hassle-free experience.
 Make sure you air down your tires and disengage the OFFROAD button.
 Select 4Lo and play between 2nd and third gear and you are golden.
 This vehicle with its tiny two-liter engine has proven itself to be a force to be reckoned with in all off-road conditions, including sand.